All articles

 When Your Body Goes Offline

 Sometimes stress does not make you fight or run.
 It makes you go still.
 That is not weakness.
-It is your nervous system activating its oldest, most primitive defense.
+It may be your nervous system activating its oldest, most primitive defense.

 Three Modes, One Ladder